What is the difference between DevOps and DevSecOps?

 Static Application Security Testing (SAST) is used to check the code without actually executing it.
 SAST helps find potential vulnerabilities in the source code, thus preventing multiple possible zero-day vulnerabilities.
 Common Weakness Enumeration (CWE) is one of the most popular classifications of warnings produced by SAST tools.
 CWE is an official list or dictionary of common security weaknesses exploitable by intruders to obtain unauthorized access to the system.
 Using a static analyzer as part of the development process will help prevent software bugs from getting to the next level, CVE.
 CVE (Common Vulnerabilities and Exposures), is a database of widely known information security vulnerabilities, which was worked out as an attempt to make an ordered list of known software defects.

 Software Composition Analysis, SCA.
 SCA can identify vulnerabilities in open-source components and analyze applications to see if they include components that are known to contain vulnerabilities.
+See also "The risks of using vulnerable dependencies in your project, and how SCA helps manage them".

 DevSecOps is a practice of integrating security objectives into the DevOps methodology.
 Security automation in DevOps is an aspect that requires new approaches, technologies, and tools.
 DevSecOps can be viewed as an extension of the DevOps methodology since DevSecOps builds on it.
 If you want to learn more on the topic, the following resources should be helpful: